jkeifer/410Labs/Lab2/README.md

 1. Check to ensure the analysis geodatabase has the required layers:
     - at least one point layer
-    - at least one line layer
+    - at least one polyline layer
-    - a layer named "study_area"
+    - a layer named `study_area`

 2. Buffer each point layer in the geodatabase.
-   Only features in a layer with the field "buff_enabled" set to "True" should be buffered.
+   Only features in a layer with the field `toBuff` set to "True" should be buffered.
-   The buffer distance should be set using the values in the "buff_dist" field.
+   The buffer distance should be set using the values in the `buff_dist` field.

 3. Merge all buffer polygon layers into a single polygon layer.
 It does not matter if the features are dissolved into a single feature, or remain separated.

-4. Buffer each point layer in the geodatabase.
+4. Buffer each polyline layer in the geodatabase.
-   Only buffer lines greater than 250 feet in length that also fall within the polygons in the "study_area" feature class.
+   Only buffer lines greater than 9,000 feet in length (query the `LENGTH` field) also intersected by the polygons in the `study_area` feature class.
-   The buffer distance should be 1,000 feet, and should be on both sides of the lines, and should cap the ends of the lines.
+   The buffer should be 1 Mile, should be on both sides of the lines (`"FULL"`), and should cap the ends of the lines (`"ROUND"`).

 5. The buffer layers from the line features should be merged into a single feature class.
-The features should not be dissolved together, but should remain separate.
+The features should not be dissolved together.

 6. Erase the merged point buffers layer from the merged line buffers layer.

-7. Create a fishnet grid with a 200-foot by 200-foot cell size.
+7. Create a fishnet grid of geometry type polygon with a 5000-foot by 5000-foot cell size.
+   The extent should match the extent of the erase results feature class.
+   Do not generate label points.
    Intersect the grid with the erase results, and find the centroids of the resulting polygons.
 Report the number of centroids to the user.